couchbase/kv_engine/auditd/README.md

 The configuration file is a JSON structured document that comprises of the following fields:

 * version - states which format of the auditd to use.
-Currently only "1" is valid.
+Currently only "1" or "2" is valid
 * daemon enabled - boolean stating whether the daemon should be running.
 * rotate interval - number of minutes between log file rotation.
 (Default is one day.
 Minimum is 15 minutes)
 * rotate_size - number of bytes written to the file before rotating to a new file